Why do cigarette prices vary so widely across Europe?

 Conclusion: when can we expect a fair price and a coherent policy in Europe?

-Visit tobacco price remains a key indicator of the priorities of each European country.
-While some see it as a fiscal lever, others see it as a public health issue.
-However, as long as price differentials persist, smokers will continue to seek ways around them, even if it means jeopardizing their health or their budget.
+remains a key indicator of the priorities of each European country.
+While some see it as a fiscal lever, others see it as a

 More than ever, it’s time to think about a coherent European policy that combines price increases, prevention, support for cessation and protection for the most vulnerable.
 For it is by acting on all fronts that we will finally achieve a lasting reduction in cigarette consumption.